Localizing App Shortcuts with App Intents

 If you want to have an initializer like in the above (`AddMealIntent(quantity: 1)`), do like I did, listen to Emmanuel Crousivier.

-With just one modification: the proper way to add an initializer without overwriting the existing one is to add it into an extension.
+I just made one change because I prefer to add initializers without overwriting the default one.
 This can save you from some troubles if the init does a bit more than you'd expect.
+To do that, create an extension instead of declaring the initializer in the struct itself.

 @available(iOS 16, *)